Rebounding From Market Corrections and Bear Markets

 Market Correction vs. Bear Market

-• Corrections are declines between 10% and 20%.
+Market corrections are declines between 10% and 20% and are generally short-lived.

 How Long Do Corrections and Bear Markets Last?

-On average, corrections have happened about every two years and lasted a few months.
+On average, market corrections have happened about every two years and lasted a few months.
 However, they can take place more or less frequently.

-Bear markets have happened less often than corrections but tended to last longer.
+Bear markets have happened less often than corrections, but they are generally “stickier” as they cover a time when overall negative sentiment about the economy has set in.
 Some of the most memorable bear markets include the Great Depression, the dot-com bubble in 2000 and the Great Recession of 2007-2008.
+But one of the shortest bear markets lasted only 33 days.
+It began in February 2020 in response to COVID-19 pandemic lockdowns across the world.

 Average Length of Bear Markets and Market Corrections

-Data from 1/1/1949 to 12/29/2023.
+Data from 1/1/1949 to 3/31/2025.
 Source: FactSet and American Century Investments.
 Past performance is no guarantee of future results.

 While no one can accurately predict when bear markets occur, history shows that markets have recovered after periods of declines—and even rewarded those who stayed invested.